El Greco: Move to Toledo

-In 1577, El Greco migrated to Madrid, then to Toledo, where he produced his mature works.
+In 1577, El Greco migrated to Madrid and then to Toledo, where he produced his mature works.
 At the time, Toledo was the religious capital of Spain and a populous city with "an illustrious past, a prosperous present and an uncertain future".
 In Rome, El Greco had earned the respect of some intellectuals, but was also facing the hostility of certain art critics.
 During the 1570s the huge monastery-palace of El Escorial was still under construction and Philip II of Spain was experiencing difficulties in finding good artists for the many large paintings required to decorate it.
 Titian was dead, and Tintoretto, Veronese and Anthonis Mor all refused to come to Spain.
 Philip had to rely on the lesser talent of Juan Fernández de Navarrete, of whose gravedad y decoro ("seriousness and decorum") the king approved.
 When Fernández died in 1579, the moment was ideal for El Greco to move to Toledo.